Murder of Lee Kok Cheong: Appeal and execution

-On 12 May 2008, by a rare split decision of 2 – 1, the Court of Appeal dismissed Lee's appeal against his conviction and sentence.
+On 12 May 2008, by a rare split decision of 2 – 1, the Court of Appeal dismissed Lee Chez Kee's appeal against his conviction and sentence.

-When making the appeal ruling, the three judges - Judge of Appeal V K Rajah and two High Court judges Woo Bih Li and Choo Han Teck - had different views on the admissibility of Too Yin Sheong's statements against Lee, and it posed an issue since Too was put to death in 1999 and he cannot be questioned to further verify the validity and reliability of his evidence.
+When making the appeal ruling, the three judges - Judge of Appeal V K Rajah and two High Court judges Woo Bih Li and Choo Han Teck - had different views on the admissibility of Too Yin Sheong's statements against Chez Kee, and it posed an issue since Too was put to death in 1999 and he cannot be questioned to further verify the validity and reliability of his evidence.
 Additionally, it addressed the question of using a dead accomplice's statements from a separate trial against a defendant in a subsequent trial.
 Both Justice Rajah and Justice Choo agreed that the statements should not be admitted as evidence, while Justice Woo dissented, stating that the statements should be considered as evidence against Lee in his trial.
 Also, the definition of common intention was also revised, with the Court of Appeal ruling that a secondary offender should be deemed as sharing the common intention to commit an offence with the principal offender, as long as he/she had the knowledge that the principal offender may potentially perpetuate actions that result in the offence convicted for.

-However, when it came to the question of whether Lee's murder conviction should stand, both Justice Rajah and Justice Woo agreed that Lee was the primary offender who had murdered Lee Kok Cheong by strangulation, and hence his murder conviction and death sentence should be affirmed.
-Justice Rajah, who rejected the admissibility of Too's statements, felt that it was correct to convict Lee of murdering the professor because he had knowledge that the victim would be killed and shared the common intent to silence Lee Kok Cheong by engineering his death, while Woo felt that while Too's statements were admissible, his self-serving parts should not be considered and the statements held little weight compared to the other sources of evidence that could return with a verdict of murder in Lee's case.
-As for Justice Choo (who dissented regarding this matter), he felt that a re-trial should be given to Lee since it was unsafe to rely on the unrebutted statements of Too to determine Lee's guilt, and that it would prejudice Lee in deciding whether to convict Lee of murder.
-In conclusion, based on the majority opinion by Justice Woo and Justice Rajah, Lee's appeal was accordingly dismissed.
+However, when it came to the question of whether Chez Kee's murder conviction should stand, both Justice Rajah and Justice Woo agreed that Chez Kee was the primary offender who had murdered Lee Kok Cheong by strangulation, and hence his murder conviction and death sentence should be affirmed.
+Justice Rajah, who rejected the admissibility of Too's statements, felt that it was correct to convict Chez Kee of murdering the professor because he had knowledge that the victim would be killed and shared the common intent to silence Lee Kok Cheong by engineering his death, while Woo felt that while Too's statements were admissible, his self-serving parts should not be considered and the statements held little weight compared to the other sources of evidence that could return with a verdict of murder in Chez Kee's case.
+As for Justice Choo (who dissented regarding this matter), he felt that a re-trial should be given to Chez Kee since it was unsafe to rely on the unrebutted statements of Too to determine Chez Kee's guilt, and that it would prejudice Chez Kee in deciding whether to convict Chez Kee of murder.
+In conclusion, based on the majority opinion by Justice Woo and Justice Rajah, Chez Kee's appeal was accordingly dismissed.

 After his death sentence was upheld, Lee Chez Kee was eventually hanged in Changi Prison, but the exact date of his execution in 2009 was unknown.
-(Note: Prison statistics showed that out of five executions that occurred in 2009 in Singapore, one was put to death for murder, indirectly confirming Lee's death.)
+(Note: Prison statistics showed that out of five executions that occurred in 2009 in Singapore, one was put to death for murder, indirectly confirming Chez Kee's death.)